Davido-star/Lab3PandasZoning-InDC/README.md

-# Lab3 From Using Pandas To Publishing a Web Map Using CARTO!
+# Lab3 David Smtith
+From using pandas to publishing a web map using CARTO!
 WHOOTWHOOT